-In order to ensure EM&V reports are completed in a timely manner, Program Administrators shall provide necessary Program material and final Program tracking data for use in the evaluation to the Evaluators by September 1, utilizing best efforts.
+In order to ensure EM&V reports are completed in a timely manner, Program Administrators shall provide necessary Program material and final Program tracking data for use in the evaluation to the Evaluators by January 30, utilizing best efforts.

-In order to ensure delivery of timely EM&V reports, draft EM&V reports for the Program Year ending May 31st shall be presented to Program Administrators, Commission Staff and all requesting SAG participants simultaneously as soon as practicable, on or before January 15 for residential and commercial and industrial Programs, utilizing best efforts.
-Final EM&V reports will be provided on or before March 31, utilizing best efforts.
-If draft EM&V reports are not provided by January 15, Evaluators will provide a preliminary evaluation findings memo, including savings and NTG, on or before January 15.
+In order to ensure delivery of timely EM&V reports, draft EM&V reports for the Program Year ending December 31st shall be presented to Program Administrators, Commission Staff and all requesting SAG participants simultaneously as soon as practicable, on or before March 15 for residential and commercial and industrial Programs, utilizing best efforts.
+Final EM&V reports will be provided on or before April 30, utilizing best efforts.
+If draft EM&V reports are not provided by March 15, Evaluators will provide a preliminary evaluation findings memo, including savings and NTG, on or before March 15, utilizing best efforts.
 Comments on the draft EM&V reports shall be submitted to the Program Administrators, Commission Staff and Evaluators within fifteen (15) Business Days of receipt of the draft EM&V reports, or within a timeline mutually agreed to by the parties.

 EM&V reports shall provide consistent information, including: